Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84053

-Jeff, a finance PhD from USA with diverse publications in quality journals (including FOURTEEN 'A'-rated articles in ABDC list).
-Published journals in 'A' rank are Financial Management, Journal of Banking and Finance (A*, 2 articles), The Financial Review (4 articles), Pacific Basin Finance Journal (2 articles), International Review of Financial Analysis (3), Emerging Markets Review, and International Review of Economics and Finance.
-An advisory editorial board member to Journal of Asian Business and Economic Studies, he has served as a referee for journals/conferences such as JBF, FR, PBFJ, Quantitative Finance, International Review of Economics and Finance, International Review of Financial Analysis, Asian Finance Association Meetings, and others in at least 80 occasions.
+Jeff, a finance PhD from USA with diverse publications in quality journals (including SIXTEEN 'A'-rated articles in ABDC list).
+Published journals in 'A' rank are Financial Management, Journal of Banking and Finance (A*, 2 articles), The Financial Review (4 articles), Pacific Basin Finance Journal (2 articles), International Review of Financial Analysis (3), Emerging Markets Review, Finance Research Letters, and International Review of Economics and Finance.
+An advisory editorial board member to Journal of Asian Business and Economic Studies, he has served as a referee for journals/conferences such as JBF, FR, PBFJ, Quantitative Finance, International Review of Economics and Finance, International Review of Financial Analysis, Asian Finance Association Meetings, and others in more than 100 occasions.
 His working papers were constantly presented in international conferences around the world (e.g. Financial Management Association (FMA), European Finance Association (EFA - a top-three conference in financial economics), among others.

 Jeff has been a recipient/co-recipient of Massey University Research Fund (MURF) grant on several occasions, amounted to NZ$ 42,000 over the years.